RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redis-flash.md

 ![new redis flash
 db](/images/rs/newredisflashdb.png?width=700&height=714)

-You now have a Redis Enterprise Flash database!
+You now have a Redis on Flash database!

 ## Step 4 - Connecting to your Database